Being Harassed on Instagram? Here's How to Stop - Fast

 They Try to Negotiate a Deal

-Some victims think they can reason with the scammer by negotiating the amount to a lower price.
+Almost every victim I speak to say they tried negotiating the amount to a lower price.
 But scammers aren't interested in fairness - they're interested in control.
 Once they know you're willing to bargain, they will string you along with fake promises, dragging out the scam and increasing your risk.
 What starts as one payment or a promise to delete all photos and videos quickly turns into a never-ending cycle of demands.

 They Cave and Pay the Scammer